 Based on the results of the Phase 3 PolarisDMD trial of edasalonexent for the treatment of DMD, which we announced in October 2020, we stopped all activities related to the development of edasalonexent, including the ongoing GalaxyDMD open-label extension trial.
-We have also stopped substantially all activities related to our CAT-5571 program.

-We expect to incur significant research and development expenses in the year ending December 31, 2021 and in future periods in connection with the preclinical and clinical activities related to the development of QLS-215.
+We expect to incur significant research and development expenses in the year ending December 31, 2021 and in future periods in connection with the preclinical and clinical activities related to the development of STAR-0215.
 Because of this, we expect that our research and development expenses over the next several quarters will be comparable to the prior year periods.
-Development of QLS-215 and any future product candidates is highly uncertain and we cannot reasonably estimate at this time the nature, timing and costs of the efforts that would be necessary to complete the development of any such product candidates.
+Development of STAR-0215 and any future product candidates is highly uncertain and we cannot reasonably estimate at this time the nature, timing and costs of the efforts that would be necessary to complete the development of any such product candidates.
 We are also unable to predict when, if ever, material net cash inflows would commence from any such product candidates.
-This is due to the fact that we would need to raise substantial additional capital to fund the clinical development of any such product candidates and the numerous risks and uncertainties associated with developing product candidates, including the uncertainties of:
+This is due to the fact that we would need to raise substantial additional capital to fund the clinical development of any such product candidates and the numerous risks and uncertainties associated with developing and commercializing product candidates, including the uncertainties of:

-- establishing an appropriate safety profile with IND-enabling toxicology studies; - · successful enrollment in, and completion of clinical trials; - · receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · obtaining and maintaining patent and trade secret protection and regulatory exclusivity; - · launching commercial sales, if and when we are able to obtain marketing approval, whether alone or in collaboration with others; and - · a continued acceptable safety profile following approval.
+- establishing an appropriate safety profile with IND-enabling toxicology studies; - successful enrollment in, and completion of clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity; - launching commercial sales, if and when we are able to obtain marketing approval, whether alone or in collaboration with others, and our ability to compete successfully with other products; and - a continued acceptable safety profile following approval.

-A change in the outcome of any of these variables with respect to the development of QLS-215 or any future product candidate would significantly change the costs and timing associated with the development of that product candidate.
+A change in the outcome of any of these variables with respect to the development of STAR-0215 or any future product candidate would significantly change the costs and timing associated with the development of that product candidate.